RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Pesticides are put on cow feed to stop being damaged by pests.
+Button 1: Pesticides are used on cow feed to stop it being damaged by pests.
 [X] Button 2: Water is pumped to provide drink for cows Button 3: Methane released when grazing cows pass wind